Qontigo/axioma-py/docs/index.rst

 =====================

-**axioma-py** is a Python software development kit (SDK) created for Qontigo customers and partners.
+**axioma-py** is a Python software development kit (SDK) created for Axioma customers and partners.
 It is a set of Python wrappers for our Axioma REST API that provide easy access to its endpoints.
 It supports Python versions 3.6 and above.